-- Hydrologic Unit Code (HUC). - 9.
-County: The County in which the PA (PA) is located. - 10.
+- f.
+Telephone Number: The telephone number (including area code) of the individual who entered the information. - g.
+Field Contact Name / Telephone Number: If necessary, enter the name and telephone number of the field representative OSMRE reviewers may contact for questions about the site. - h.
+Coordinates: Locate the latitude and longitude point at the geographic center of the PA and enter the coordinates into the appropriate blank.
+Enter the coordinate in degrees, minutes, and seconds or in decimal degrees in the appropriate blank.
+Completing this activity will auto-fill the other important location information such as county, watershed, Federal Information Processing Standards (FIPS) Code, Congressional District, and Hydrologic Unit Code (HUC). - i.
+County: The County in which the PA (PA) is located. - j.
 Type of Mining: Identify the type of mining activity found in the PA.
-The choices are Surface, Underground, both Surface and Underground, or Processing. - 11.
+The choices are Surface, Underground, both Surface and Underground, or Processing. - k.
 Surface Owner: Identify the type of surface ownership of lands in the affected area.
 For applicable owner(s) indicate percentage (%) of ownership based on acreage of affected area.
 Total percentage indicated must equal 100%.
-Figures must be rounded to the nearest whole number. - 12.
-Ore Type: This section is only applicable to reclamation of minerals other than coal, such as gold, silver, uranium, etc. Select the ore type along with a Priority 1, 2, or 3 Problem Type.
+Figures must be rounded to the nearest whole number. - 1.
+Ore Type: Select the ore type along with a Priority 1, 2, or 3 Problem Type.